azthenaa-medivo/league-of-designs/README.md

 This is a simple, almost static website which sorts Red Posts for you !
 You can look at the source code on GitHub and yell at me because I'm not doing any caching *yet*.

+* LoD regularly collects Red Posts from Riot's Board and sort them by Champion, Rioter, etc.
+* You may also read some chilled Articles.
+* I avoid Mongoengine because it's never worked properly withotu tons of monkey patching...
+So yes I take care of everything myself.

 # Requirements

 * Python    3.2